Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Solving BPs with MLLMs

 \textbf{Direct} (Fig.~\ref{fig:strategies}a).
 The model receives an image presenting ${\cal BP}^{X}$ and is asked to directly formulate an answer (i.e., describe the difference between ${\cal L}^{X}$ and ${\cal R}^{X}$ panels in natural language).

 \textbf{Descriptive} (Fig.~\ref{fig:strategies}b).
 Defines a more granular approach in which the model is first requested to generate a textual description of each image panel of the matrix.
 Each description is generated in a separate context, such that the model doesn't have access to the prior panels nor to their descriptions.
 Next, the model is requested to provide an answer to the problem based only on the generated textual descriptions of all image panels.
+In this strategy and in all subsequent ones, we evaluate only the final answer provided by the model, without considering the intermediate outputs.

 \textbf{Descriptive-iterative} (Fig.~\ref{fig:strategies}c).
 Evaluates the role of the reasoning context and utilizes a context window comprising the dialog history concerning all images in the given side of the problem.
 After generating the description of the first image, the model iteratively refines its output based on subsequent images from the same side.
 Based on the textual descriptions of both sides of the problem, the model is requested to provide the final answer.